carlos-ds/personal-web/articles/async-validators-in-angular.md

 </code>
 </pre>

-As you can see, our asynchronous validator is the third argument in the constructor.
+Our asynchronous validator is the third argument in the constructor.
 The second argument is reserved for synchronous validators.

 A second option is to use `FormBuilder`.

 <pre>
 <code class="language-javascript">
 const recipeForm = this.formBuilder.group({
-  title: [null, Validators.required, recipeTitleAsyncValidator(this.recipeService))
+  title: [null, Validators.required, recipeTitleAsyncValidator(this.recipeService)]
 });
 </code>
 </pre>